ymunemasa/data-tutorials/tutorials/hortonworks/learning-spark-with-zeppelin/tutorial.md

 #### 1. Start your Sandbox

-First, start your Sandbox Virtual Machine (VM) in either a VirtualBox/VMware environment and note your VM IP address.
+First, start your Sandbox Virtual Machine (VM) in either a VirtualBox or VMware environment and note your VM IP address.

 We will refer to your VM IP address as `<HOST IP>` throughout this tutorial.

 If you need help finding your `<HOST IP>` checkout [Learning the Ropes](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#learn-host-address-environment).

-#### 2. Launch "Shell in a Box"
+#### 2. Launch a "Shell in a Box"

 Now that your Sandbox is running, open a web browser and go to: `http://<HOST IP>:4200`